sharontherese/latin-mass-funeral/content/requiem-mass/index.md

 There are [different Mass prayers](/more-mass-prayers/) for anniversaries of requiems, priests, bishops, and popes, and parents of the celebrating priest.

+There are many beautiful [music settings](/music/) for the Requiem Mass.

 The Latin text below is directly from the _Rituale Romanum_[^1], and English text below is from Philip T. Weller's translation of it, the _Roman Ritual_[^2].

 The Requiem Mass has a number of distinct elements, so many Catholic presses offer all-in-one Requiem Mass missals, kits, and handouts.
 These and other versions (some English only, some Latin only, some with both side-by-side) are available here: